apache/activemq-artemis/docs/user-manual/en/examples.md

 The `Reattach Node` example shows how a client can try to reconnect to the same server instead of failing the connection immediately and notifying any user ExceptionListener objects.
-Apache ActiveMQ can be configured to automatically retry the connection, and reattach to the server when it becomes available again across the network.
+Apache ActiveMQ Artemis can be configured to automatically retry the connection, and reattach to the server when it becomes available again across the network.